dougiteixeira/proxmoxve/README.md

 ## Proxmox Permissions

 To be able to retrieve the status of VMs and containers, the user used to connect must minimally have the VM.Audit privilege.
-To be able to controls the VMs and containers, the user used to connect must have the VM.Admin privilege.
+To be able to controls the VMs and containers, the user used to connect must have the PVEVMAdmin role.
 Below is a guide to how to configure a new user with the minimum required permissions.

 ### CREATE HOME ASSISTANT GROUP